Ketchup and mustard on fries

 Various grades of U.S. maple syrup

 A condiment is a supplemental food (such as a sauce or powder) that is added to some foods to impart a particular flavor, enhance their flavor,[1] or, in some cultures, to complement the dish, but that cannot stand alone as a dish.
-The term condiment originally described pickled or preserved foods, but has shifted in meaning over time to include other small packaged goods such as coffee and tea.[2]
+The term condiment originally described pickled or preserved foods, but now includes a great variety of flavorings.[2]
 Many diverse condiments exist in various countries, regions and cultures.
 This list includes notable worldwide condiments.

 Condiments